 The preferred method of grinding with an ishi-usu is to (as mentioned above) rotate the mill counter-clockwise.
 Each rotation should be done in three-second intervals.
 Too fast, and the leaf material might end up damaged; too slow, and the material might not grind at all.
 The wrong direction, and the tencha will catch on itself and not grind.
 The matcha must be ground to a mere micron (μm) size - super fine!
 A slow, steady and precise grind leads to an exquisite, finely-sieved powder with a sweet, umami-rich, aromatic profile.
 Keep in mind, these rules are reserved for traditional hand-mills.
 It takes quite a long time to grind matcha!
 For example, it will take about an hour to grind 40g - one tin Mizuba of Matcha (a cup will take about 20-30 minutes :) )

 With the matcha craze still in full effect, many companies are quick to buy up anything that “looks” like matcha, and turn it over as a product.
 However, not all powdered green teas on the market are (or should count as) matcha.
 To be the real deal, the leaves must be made into tencha.
 Stone grinding alone won't ensure a true, matcha status product.
-Unfortunately, today some tea leaves are either pulverized by steel balls, or by high-powered blenders, which can completely destroy the integrity, quality, and flavor of your tea.
+Unfortunately, today some tea leaves are either pulverized by steel balls, or by high-powered blenders, which can completely destroy the integrity, quality, bio-availability (destroying the nutrients) and flavor of your matcha tea.
+Mass producing matcha in this fashion can also produce larger particle sizes (not the fine micron that traditional stone mills produce), which doesn't make for as smooth or flavorful of a cup.
 Look for companies advocating the ishi usu!

 We at Mizuba represent farmers in the surrounding mountains of Uji that put their year's tencha leaf harvest into cold storage.
 Once we order Mizuba matcha, only then are the tencha leaves brought out to be ground - ensuring our matcha is the freshest available!
 The leaves are ground at 30 revolutions per minute, over a period of 24 hours—thus ensuring a fresh product.